History of the New Jersey Devils: 2013–present: the Harris–Blitzer era

 The Devils' long-time financial struggles worsened during the 2013 season, and at one point the team was forced to borrow $30 million to meet their payroll.
 This prompted owner Jeff Vanderbeek to sell the team.
-Andrew Barroway, the attorney who loaned the team the $30 million, was one potential buyer, though the team was ultimately sold to Josh Harris—owner of the NBA's Philadelphia 76ers—as well as David S. Blitzer, for over $320 million.
+The team was sold to American investors Josh Harris and David Blitzer for over $320 million.
 The sale was formally announced on August 15, 2013.
-The sale allowed the Devils organization to clear all of the debt from its books (about $200 million).

-During the 2013–14 season, the Devils missed the playoffs by five points, marking the only time they did not qualify for the post-season twice in a row under Lamoriello.
+During the 2013–14 season, the Devils missed the playoffs by five points, marking the only time they did not qualify for the postseason twice in a row under Lamoriello.
 Among the team's problems were inconsistent goaltending, an overreliance on aged players—Jaromir Jagr led the team scoring at the age of 41—and a failure to win any of the 13 shootouts the team played in.
 The Devils played their first outdoor game on January 26, 2014, against the New York Rangers as part of the 2014 NHL Stadium Series, a game they ultimately lost 7–3.
 The game was played at Yankee Stadium with almost 50,000 spectators in attendance.
 Later that year, on March 6, the NHL announced that it had decided to partially reverse the penalties previously imposed against the Devils for the signing of Ilya Kovalchuk in 2010, whose contract was ruled to have circumvented the NHL's salary cap.
 The penalties, which stipulated that the Devils had to forfeit a third-round draft pick in 2011, a first-round pick in one of the next four drafts and pay a $3 million fine, was reduced to a $1.5 million fine and saw the Devils receive their first-round pick back, which they used to select John Quenneville 30th overall in 2014.

 The 2014–15 season opened with injuries and plenty of personnel losses to the Devils.
 On December 26, head coach Peter DeBoer was fired from his position and was replaced former Devils captain Scott Stevens—who had been DeBoer's assistant for two years—and Adam Oates, with Lamoriello himself supervising the team during the first few months of the coaching changes.
 After having only one victory in their last eleven games, the Devils finished seventh in the Metropolitan Division and 20 points away from a playoff spot with a 32–36–14 record; the 2014–15 season game the team its worst record since the 1988–89 season.
 Lamoriello gave up his general manager role after the season, and resigned from the team in July 2015 to accept the general manager position with the Toronto Maple Leafs (who fired Dave Nonis); former Pittsburgh Penguins general manager Ray Shero was hired to replace Lamoriello in that role.